 The Best Coffee Machine With Milk Frother

-Ideally you want to get the milk temperature up to 60-65 degrees but no more due to the fact that over that and the sugars in the milk or milk alternative will start to burn and the flavour will become impaired.
+Ideally you want to get the milk temperature up to 60-65 degrees however no more due to the fact that over that and the sugars in the milk or milk alternative will start to burn and the flavour will become impaired.
 Times vary wildly to get to the desired temperature with some frothers taking as little as 20 seconds and others taking more than a minute.

 Stand alone espresso machines